T-Flet/Graph-State-Machine/README.rst

     :alt: License

-A simple library to build easily interpretable computational constructs similar to Turing machines over graphs, where states are combinations of a graph's (typed) nodes;
+A simple library to build easily interpretable computational constructs similar to Turing machines over graphs, where states can be (but are not limited to) combinations of a graph's (typed) nodes;
-an example use would be a transparent backend logic which navigates an ontology
+an example use would be a transparent backend logic which navigates a network of sub-states

 Installation